smithy545/mapgen/README.md

 - Can generate Voroni diagram from random set of input sites (no duplicate inputs) without overlapping edges for up to 100000 points

     - Basic method to check for edge collisions in debugging.
 Need to improve precision.
-    - Very rare bugs seem to occur around N >= 100,000 with edge overlap.
+    - Rare bugs seem to occur around N >= 100,000 with edge overlap.
 Memory management also becomes an issue at that point.

 - Can generate the dual of a given diagram (Voroni Diagram -> Delauney Triangulation -> Voroni etc.)